 UNESCO World Heritage Sites: Italy has more sites on the list than any other country!

-Qualifications: Activity Level 3 out of 5.
-A mix of flat and gently rolling terrain with the occasional sustained climb of up to 4 kms. short, steep ups and downs.
-Daily activity is 4 to 5 hours Max distance up to 60 kms This tour is suitable for anyone who is physically fit and regularly cycles.
+Activity Level: 3 out of 5.
+You'll find a mix of gently rolling terrain with sustained climbs lasting a few kms.
+Daily activity is 4 to 5 hours, max distance 65 kms.
+This tour is suitable for anyone who is physically fit and regularly cycles.
 Because of vehicle support, cyclists of all ability levels may join.

-Trip Cost Includes: 8 nights accommodations in superior three star hotels; 8 breakfasts and 6 dinners; bilingual guide(s); support vehicle; all visits as noted in the itinerary; all luggage and van transfer starting with pick-up from Novi Ligure and ending with transfer to Asti train station; hybrid bike rental.
+Trip Cost Includes: 7 nights accommodations in superior 3-star hotels; 7 breakfasts, 7 dinners, and 1 lunch; bilingual guides; support vehicle; all visits as noted in the itinerary; all luggage and van transfer starting with pick-up from Ovada and ending with transfer to the Asti train station; hybrid bike rental (road bikes available for an additional cost of 100 Euro).
 All departures are accompanied by two guides.

 Booking: e-mail us at firstname.lastname@example.org to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.